Month by Month

 Enjoy an afternoon of hira gasy – traditional storytelling narrated through dancing, singing and oratory jousting.
 Shows take place year-round but are especially popular in winter, when it's not too hot.

 With spring under way, this is the perfect time of year to come to Madagascar.
-Temperatures are pleasant, there is little rain and the kids have gone back to school.
+Temperatures are pleasant, there is little rain and there are no school holiday crowds.

 Dry, deciduous forests are at their barest at this time of year – a godsend for birdwatchers.
 Deprived of their usual camouflage, Madagascar’s 280 bird species, a third of them endemic, are easier to observe.
 Don’t forget your binoculars.